 With the classquest, points can be earned for the game.
 Individually, but also in class.
 The points the students, who are trained as Cyber Agents through HackShield, collect determine their place in the Honor Roll.
 The best Cyber Agents stand a chance to win exclusive HackShield prizes or even be honored by the mayor and/or police.

 After completing each classquest, which can only be played through a Teacher's Account, you as a teacher will receive a code.
 The students can enter this code in their individual account, after which they receive points and a Shield.
 These are reflected in their HackShield account.

 Frequently Asked Questions

-Do you have any more questions about HackShield in the Class, or any other question about HackShield?
+Do you have any more questions about HackShield in Class, or any other question about HackShield?
 These Frequently Asked Questions may answer those!
-If your question isn’t in these, you can contact us by sending an email to email@example.com.
+If your question isn’t in these, you can contact us by sending an email to firstname.lastname@example.org.

-What does HackShield (in the Class) cost?
+What does HackShield (in Class) cost?

 HackShield is free to play for all kids.
-HackShield in the Class is available for all schools to use - for free!
+HackShield in Class is available for all schools to use - for free!

 With only a digital schoolboard you can play the Class Quests.
 If you don’t have a digital schoolboard, it is also possible for students to complete these missions in small groups on a tablet or computer.